-Bearish sentiment is indicative of assets plummeting while a bullish sentiment shows prices of assets going up.
-However, stockholders can always employ a range of tools to measure market sentiment like indicators or watching the market movements then utilize the results to make an informed trading decision.
+Bearish sentiment is indicative of assets plummeting, while a bullish sentiment shows prices of assets going up.
+However, stockholders can always employ a range of tools to measure market sentiment like indicators or watch the market movements and then utilize the results to make an informed trading decision.

 Measurement of Market Sentiment

 Sentiment analysis is a type of analysis that primarily functions to measure market sentiment.
 It strives to quantify the percentage of the investors that are bearish or bullish.
-Upon successful identification of the market sentiment, an analyst will then take up an opposite position that the collective emotion is mistaken.
+Upon successfully identifying the market sentiment, an analyst will then take up the opposite position that the collective emotion is mistaken.

-You must take note that trading on sentiment is a rather contrarian approach that heavily relies on bull and bear ratios among other indicators.
-That is it is important to frequently measure sentiment to help you add more depth to your understanding of the forex market.
+You must note that trading on sentiment is a rather contrarian approach that heavily relies on bull and bear ratios, among other indicators.
+It is important to frequently measure sentiment to help you add more depth to your understanding of the forex market.

-Market sentiment is an especially important aspect when trading in financial markets.
-As an investor, it is imperative to employ the tool to measure market shifts and at the same time read the mood of the market to have an idea of where the market is headed.
-This way you will be able to capitalize from the shifts.
+Market sentiment is an essential aspect when trading in financial markets.
+As an investor, it is imperative to employ the tool to measure market shifts and, at the same time, read the mood of the market to have an idea of where the market is headed.
+This way, you will be able to capitalize on the shifts.
 To know how best to utilize market sentiment in forex trading, you need to understand this concept.

-An indicator is a graphical or numerical indicator that shows the raw data or percentage of the number of traders or trades occupying a position in a currency pair.
+An indicator is a graphical or numerical indicator that shows the raw data or percentage of the number of traders or trades occupying a currency pair position.
 These indicators become especially useful when stockholders or trades reach an extreme level.

 It is important to note that these indicators are not particular signals for buy or sell.
-It is imperative that you wait for the price confirmation of the reversal before you act on the sentiment signals.
-In some cases, currencies can stay at an extreme point for extended periods and it may take some time before the reversal materializes.
+You must wait for the reversal’s price confirmation before you act on the sentiment signals.
+In some cases, currencies can stay at an extreme point for extended periods, and it may take some time before the reversal materializes.